The Topology of Local Computing in Networks: Topology of LCL Tasks

 \section{Topology of LCL Tasks}

-\ifnum \value{SHORTVER}=0{ We define the input and output complexes, and the protocol complexes for LCL tasks in the \local\/ model.
+We now show how to study a general LCL task in the \local\/ model by representing it in topological terms.
+For this, we define the input and output complexes, the relation between them, and the protocol complexes for LCL tasks in the \local\/ model.
 Let $S_d$ be the star of $d+1$ nodes, whose center node is named $p_0$, and the leaves are named $p_i$, for $i=1,\dots,d$.
 We consider algorithms for classes $\m{G}\subseteq\m{G}_d$ of graphs, where $\m{G}_d$ denotes the set of all $d$-regular connected simple graphs.